Edwards-R/redlist_docs/glossary.md

 # Glossary

+### Model Assessment
+The assessment of a given [model](#model) under a given Red List criterion.
+For example, the assessment of `Buffer Union` under `A2`.
+The criterion may be specified down to any applicable sub-level, e.g. `A2 b`, at the discretion of the assessor.
+Keep in mind that once a model assessment is defined, every taxon in the assessment **must** be assessed against that model assessment.
+It is not permitted to define taxon-specific model assessments.

+### Review Assessment
+A review assessment is created by the examination of a number of [model assessments](#model-assessment) to arrive at a conclusion.

+The outcome of a review assessment may be considered a [model assessment](#model-assessment) in its own right, typically as the outcome for a [review stage](#review-stage).

+As a worked example, the [model assessments](#model-assessment) performed in the `initial` stage of this review cover assessing the [models](#model) for raw data, buffer-union, bayesian occupancy, and expert opinion.
+Once these have been assessed by their respective [model assessments](#model-assessment), a review assessment is performed to coalesce the various results down to a singular threat status that the review process deems to be the correct decision.

+### Review Stage
+A collection of [model assessments](#model-assessment) which result in a [review assessment](#review-assessment), each of which feeds in the next.

+In this assessment, these stages are:
+- Initial
+- Wider
+- Final

+Each stage has a defined reponsibility for the assessment.
+The initial review is concerned with the interpretation of the statistical [models](#model) and sourcing of initial expert opinion.
+The `wider` stage is concerned with displaying the result of the `initial` stage to a wider panel and sourcing that panel's opinions via a set of expert opinion [models](#model).
+The third stage is designed for raising any concerns from outside opinions that were not adequately captured by the `wider` stage, as well as giving the steering group an opportunity to perform final quality assurance.

 ### Buffer-Union
 A model designed to measure discrete extent of occurrence.
 The algorithm works by drawing a 40 km buffer around each provided point and then combining the resulting polygons.